UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 the current rule
 2. GetNextPrecedence() is used to determine the next higher level of precedence for any child expressions

-These are implemented in the partial extension of the parser:
+These are implemented in the partial class extension of the parser:
 ```C#
 private int GetPrecedence( )
 {